Understanding Central Sensitization in Lyme Disease

 What Is Central Sensitization?

-Pain intensity reflects how signals are processed—not the extent of structural injury.
+Pain intensity may reflect how signals are processed—not simply the degree of tissue injury.

 Why Central Sensitization Can Develop in Lyme Disease